AmazingAng/Clone0/eip_draft.md

 }
 ```

-This contract can also be found [here](./src/Clone0Factory.sol).

 ## Rationale

 The contract is built from [first principals](https://blog.openzeppelin.com/deep-dive-into-the-minimal-proxy-contract) utilizing the newly introduced `PUSH0` opcode.
-The essential components of the minimal proxy includes:
+The essential components of the minimal proxy are:

 1. Copy the calldata with `CALLDATACOPY`.
 2. Forward the calldata to the implementation contract using `DELEGATECALL`.